karthik-archit/Face-Recognition-OpenCV/README.md

 Overview:

-Facial recognition involves 2 steps , detecting the face in a image then classifying the image.
-OpenCV’s facial detection model is used to detect faces and then facenet are used to extract face embeddings and using a simple feed forward network is used to classify the images.
+Facial recognition involves 2 steps , detecting the face in an image then classifying the image.
+OpenCV’s facial detection model is used to detect faces and then pre-trained facenet model is used to extract face embeddings and a simple feed forward network is used to classify the images.

 Dataset Used:

-Custom football jerseys from the internet.
+Custom dataset of football players from the internet.

 Libraries Used :